 You don’t need to use a sophisticated enterprise-level sales funnel.

-But by thinking about how a basic type of funnel works, you can improve your book promotion and resulting book sales.
+But by thinking about how a basic type of funnel works, you can improve your book promotion and sales.

 Getting attention is easy

-When you promote your book using all the tools and services at your disposal, you will get attention.
+You will get attention when you promote your book using all the tools and services at your disposal.

 People will notice your book or book cover on social media and perhaps a piece of content you wrote and shared.

-If you use a book promotion service like Whizbuzz Books, you can increase the number of potential readers who see your book.
+Using a book promotion service can increase the number of potential readers who see your book.

 Creating interest is a critical factor in selling books.

-Imagine if a reader stumbles upon your book on Facebook or Twitter and clicks your post.
+Imagine if a reader stumbles upon your book on Facebook or Twitter and clicks on your post.